 Simple English definitions for legal terms

-Read a random definition: incidental power
+Read a random definition: own-product exclusion

 The Motor Carrier Act was a law created in 1935 that regulated companies that transported goods and people across state lines.
 This law made sure that these companies followed rules set by the government to keep everyone safe.
 The law was later removed in the 1980s.